-A big part of the answer is in the question: “develop win-win relationship.”
-Start with the belief that a supplier must benefit from the relationship, which includes making a reasonable profit, working with clients with an reasonably agreeable personality, getting paid on time and all the other markers of a good client.
+A big part of the answer is in the question: “develop a win-win relationship.”
+Start with the belief that a supplier must benefit from the relationship, which includes making a reasonable profit, working with clients with a reasonably agreeable personality, getting paid on time and all the other markers of a good client.

 Here are some the things you should never do as a customer:

 - Order something for which you don’t have the money to pay

 - Order anything you do not plan to pick up when completed

 - Bad-mouth a previous supplier.
 If you do it to them, you’ll do it to us.
 Red flag.

 - Start a project you don’t need to be finished for a long time.
 If that’s your intent, be sure to pay a hefty deposit.

 - Use the old, “give me a good price on this, and we’ll give you more business in the future” ploy.
 Doesn’t work for us; if you won’t let us make money now, you never will.

 - Change the scope of the project without expecting a new, often higher, cost

 Here are some things you should do as a customer: